 High employee turnover is a massive drain on resources, morale, and momentum.
 When you have a revolving door of sales reps, it’s nearly impossible to build a high-performing culture.
 A stable team is often a motivated one.
 Track your employee retention and voluntary turnover rates closely.
 If you notice fewer people are leaving and your team members are staying longer, it’s a clear sign that you’re building an environment where people want to be.
 This stability fosters deeper product knowledge, stronger team collaboration, and more consistent performance over time.
 A low turnover rate is one of the best indicators that your motivational strategies are creating a healthy and sustainable work culture.

-How Leaders Can Sustain Motivation for the Long Haul
+How to Sustain Motivation for the Long Haul

 Keeping a sales team fired up isn't about a single, splashy incentive.
 It's about consistent, thoughtful leadership that builds momentum over time.
 Motivation can fade after a big win or during a tough quarter, but a strong leader can create an environment where drive is the default setting.
 This means moving beyond temporary fixes and building a sustainable culture of high performance.
 It requires a long-term view, focusing on the systems, relationships, and feedback loops that keep your team engaged and focused on their goals, month after month.